BaturalpIskenderoglu/Direct-Mapped-Cache-Controller-Design/README.md

 ---
 For further information about project requirements, see `BİL361-ODEV2-BAHAR-2024-2025.pdf`.

-For further information about results and visualizaiton of test results, see `rapor.pdf`.
+For further information about results and visualization of test results, see `rapor.pdf`.